Flo0807/farens.me/priv/resources/articles/2024/08-04-building-a-table-of-contents-component-for-a-phoenix-blog.md

 ## Introduction

 In this article, we are going to build a table of contents component that can be used in blogs or other markdown based pages.
-The table of contents component will display a link to each section of your content that allow users to quickly navigate through the content.
+The table of contents component will display a link to each section of your content that allows users to quickly navigate through the content.

 We assume that you have set up a Phoenix project and are using the MDEx markdown parser to render markdown content.
 We will configure MDEx to include IDs and anchor links for headings in the generated HTML that we can use to build the table of contents component.
 If you are not using MDEx, you can still follow along, but you will need to make some adjustments to the code to make it work with your markdown parser.